-Description: This project will provide (1) training in the making of electrodes to record electroencephalographic (EEG) activity from the brains of epileptic rats, (2) an opportunity to assist with surgeries to implant these electrodes, (3) and hands-on experience in acquiring EEG recordings from inside the brain.
-Additional opportunities to participate in rodent behavioral experiments, multiphoton microscopy sessions to image brain cells in live rodents, examination of brain tissue (histology), and other research techniques will be provided.
-REU students will also attend weekly lab meetings to have a more complete experience of working in a research lab.
+Description: This project will provide opportunities to (1) fabricate electrodes to record electroencephalographic (EEG) activity from inside the brains of epileptic rats, (2) assist with surgeries to implant these electrodes, (3) acquire EEG and neurochemical recordings from inside the brain.
+Additional opportunities for hands-on experience are available, including rodent behavioral experiments, multiphoton microscopy imaging of brain cells, and immunohistochemistry.
+REU students will also attend lab meetings to gain a more complete experience of working in a research lab.
 These experiences are designed to introduce undergraduates to a variety of useful methods and advanced tools in brain research.

 Description: Sleep is a reversible period of disengagement from and lack of response to the external environment.
 While there is still disagreement over the fundamental reason for sleep, it is clear that sleep loss frequently leads to decreased cognitive function, and increased morbidity.
 Sleep disorders are common in epilepsy patients, with insomnia reported by up to 52% and daytime sleepiness by up to 70% of subjects.
 This project will analyze results of a self-report assessment of sleep quality pre- and post-surgically in subjects enrolled in the EPSCoR project interested in participating in this adjunct study, assessing the association of sleep loss and post-surgical cognitive function based upon experimental tasks.

-Description: Studies have shown that brain functions are achieved with simultaneous oscillations in different frequency bands.
+Description: Studies have been shown that brain functions are achieved with simultaneous oscillations in different frequency bands.
 This interaction between oscillations is also known as cross-frequency coupling (CFC) and can be useful in understanding brain function.
 Phase amplitude coupling (PAC) is when the phase of the lower frequency oscillation drives the power of the coupled higher frequency oscillation.
 Electrophysiological studies in humans and animals have shown a role of oscillatory activity and cross-frequency interactions for both motor control and memory functions.
-The coupling map, also known as comodulogram, shows PAC in the frequency domain and indicates the level of coupling between a pair of low and high frequencies.
-The objective of this research project is to develop a methodology for representing the PAC comodulogram maps across sensors based on the maximum coupling intensity for EEG and ECoG data.
-The students will learn the pre-processing techniques for artifacts removal and calculation of the PAC maps.
-Then, each map will be normalized and a clustering technique will use to represent a single comodulogram across sensors.
+The students will learn the pre-processing techniques for artifacts removal and calculation of temporal PAC maps during pre-ictal, ictal and post-ictal periods from MEG data.